 Government Affairs Counsel

 The state and federal governments’ continued focus on healthcare policy is creating an ever more complex statutory and regulatory environment.
-The Gibbons Government & Regulatory Affairs Department is uniquely qualified to represent healthcare entities and human services providers, serving to raise their profile in the State House and on Capitol Hill, advance priority initiatives, and analyze the impact of ongoing legislative changes on our clients.
+The Gibbons Government & Regulatory Affairs Group is uniquely qualified to represent healthcare entities and human services providers, serving to raise their profiles in the State House and on Capitol Hill, advance priority initiatives, and analyze the impact ongoing legislative changes have on our clients.
 We also develop, then implement, lobbying strategies to address their concerns.
 Healthcare is the most prominent aspect of our Trenton-based practice, making up nearly half of all matters our government affairs team handles.
 We review, analyze, and monitor hundreds of bills per legislative session for each of our healthcare clients, evaluating those of particular operational or financial significance and creating lobbying strategies to achieve our clients’ objectives.
 We often testify on bills before the Assembly Health and Senior Services Committee; the Assembly Financial Institutions and Insurance Committee; the Senate Health, Human Services and Senior Citizens Committee; and the Assembly and Senate Budget Committees.
 We possess strong relationships with senior staff in the Governor’s Office and with the Commissioners of Health and Senior Services and Human Services.
-At the federal level, we are one of just a handful of New Jersey lobbying firms with a strong presence on Capitol Hill, where we represent several healthcare entities on federal legislative and regulatory matters.
+At the federal level, we have a strong lobbying presence on Capitol Hill, where we represent several healthcare entities on federal legislative and regulatory matters.

 Gibbons has handled a challenging and diverse group of issues confronting health carriers in New Jersey, including:

-- Major revisions to the claim payment, prompt payment, and internal and external appeal processes on claim adjudications considered by the Legislature, including the “Claims Payment Act” (1996-97 Session), “Healthcare Carrier Accountability Act” (2000-01 Session), “Health and Dental Claims Authorization, Processing and Payment Act” (2002-03 Session), “Healthcare Claims Payment Responsibility Act” (2002-03/ 2004-05 Sessions), and “Health Claims Authorization, Processing and Payment Act” (2004-05 Session).
+- Major revisions to the claim payment, prompt payment, and internal and external appeal processes on claim adjudications considered by the Legislature, including the “Claims Payment Act,”; “Healthcare Carrier Accountability Act,”; “Health and Dental Claims Authorization, Processing and Payment Act,”; “Healthcare Claims Payment Responsibility Act,”; and “Health Claims Authorization, Processing and Payment Act.”

-- The “Health Information Electronic Data Interchange Act” (1996-97 Session); “Healthcare Quality Act” (1996-97 Session); “Genetic Privacy Act” (1996-97 Session); establishment of medical savings accounts (1996-97 Session); licensing of organized delivery systems (1996-97 Session); establishment and expansion of FamilyCare and KidCare programs and amendments to same (all Sessions since 1996-97); establishment of small employer health purchasing alliances; and right to joint negotiations by physicians and dentists with plans (both 2000-01 Session).
+- The “Health Information Electronic Data Interchange Act,”; “Healthcare Quality Act,”; “Genetic Privacy Act,”; establishment of medical savings accounts; licensing of organized delivery systems; establishment and expansion of FamilyCare and KidCare programs and amendments to same; establishment of small employer health purchasing alliances; and right to joint negotiations by physicians and dentists with.

-- Various bills concerning medical errors and medical malpractice insurance, including the “New Jersey Healthcare Access and Patient Protection Act”; “New Jersey Medical Access and Responsibility and Patients First Act”; “New Jersey Medical Care Access and Responsibility and Patient First Act”; and “Healthcare Professional Responsibility and Reporting Enhancement Act” (all 2002-03 and 2004-05 Sessions).
+- Various bills concerning medical errors and medical malpractice insurance, including the “New Jersey Healthcare Access and Patient Protection Act”; “New Jersey Medical Access and Responsibility and Patients First Act”; “New Jersey Medical Care Access and Responsibility and Patient First Act”; and “Healthcare Professional Responsibility and Reporting Enhancement Act.”